 "Now, mind you, this is unofficial—that is, you are to understand that this offer does not come from Mister Yerkes.
 He sees no problem in as many of you as wish it exercisin' your civic duty by stopping the distribution of some ugly and offensive leaflets by anarchists. . . ."

 The men looked around at each other.
 "You mean those men what blew up them policemen in Haymarket Square?" called one man, who was standing behind Anton.

-The man with the red moustache laughed.
+The man with the red mustache laughed.
 "Oh, no, not them personally, but Jane Addams has been putting out such inflammatory and insulting material that it might as well be!"

 Anton scratched his head.
 "Jane Addams from Hull House?" he asked.

-Red moustache continued.
-"Well, she's getting her support from a lot of shady men these days, and we need to let her and any others know that such irresponsible attacks WILL NOT be tolerated!"
+Red mustache continued.
+"Well, she's getting her support from a lot of shady men these days, and we need to let her and any others know that such irresponsible attacks will not be tolerated!"
 The man cleared his throat.
-"To this end Alderman Powers has appointed me to hire you to help keep these offensive materials off the streets. . .at double pay.
-You're to come with me on the late train tonight and the whole opersation should require no more than a day or two."
-He looked acrsos the line of men.
+"To this end Alderman Powers has appointed me to hire you to help keep these offensive materials off the streets . . . at double pay.
+You're to come with me on the late train tonight and the whole operation should require no more than a day or two."
+He looked across the line of men.
 "Who's up for it?"

 Yerkes met Emma in the corner booth at Billy Boyle's chop house.
 Not scenic, perhaps, but appropriate.
 Boyle's was the hub of politician's and newsmen's activities in the First Ward.
 Johnny Powers waved cheerily from a front window table as Yerkes walked in the door.
 Seeing that Emma was already seated in their booth, Yerkes only waved back at Powers, straightened his cream-colored silk tie, and walked directly to the booth.